-The main task of a DevOps engineer or specialist: make sure the software works both from the developers' standpoint as well as infrastructure standpoint.
+The main task of a DevOps engineer or specialist: make sure the software works both from the developers’ standpoint as well as an infrastructure standpoint.

 When you implement a DevOps culture, it enables to implement changes effectively and on time.
 The result — overall better product that does better business.

 The biggest benefit of DevOps from a business point of view is obvious — it is all about the speed of delivery.